 5. Playing at the casinos in Argentina and Paraguay

-For those who love the atmosphere of the casinos or playing at websites such as Betsafe and others, the evenings in the Triple Frontier also provide visitors with the glamor and excitement of slots, card games and roulette.
+Triple Frontier provides visitors with the glamour and excitement of slots, card games and roulette.
 While gambling in Brazil is only possible online, the casinos located in Ciudad del Este (Paraguay) and Puerto Iguazu (Argentina) are ripe for exploring.
 Don’t be fooled into thinking that gambling is all you can do in these establishments either.
 The casinos in both cities are famed for their concerts, boxing matches, art exhibitions and theatre shows that are hosted throughout the year.
 Even if you don’t fancy trying your hand at blackjack or poker, these attractions alone more than warrant a visit!

 6. Shopping in Ciudad del Este